 In the days following the announcement in March, searches for flights to Brazil quickly spiked.
 According to a survey by Kayak, searches for flights to Brazil from Australia increased 36 percent, followed by a 31 percent increase from United States, 19 percent from Canada, and 4 percent from Japan.

 By eliminating all visa requirements for travelers from these countries, Brazil’s Ministry of Tourism hopes to increase the number of annual overseas visitors to 12 million and spending to $18 billion by 2022, Travel Pulse reports.
 Brazil had over 6 million foreign arrivals in 2018.

-But there are also political motives behind the decision, considering that the announcement falls during Brazil’s President Jair Bolsonaro’s first visit to Washington, D.C., to meet with President Trump this week.
+But there are also political motives behind the decision, considering that the announcement for the visa waiver fell during Brazil President Jair Bolsonaro’s first visit to Washington, D.C., in March 2019, to meet with President Trump.

 The move to let in travelers from the United States without a visa was done in part to ease relations between the two countries.
 While Trump said he and Bolsonaro discussed visa requirements in their meeting, according to Bloomberg, Brazilian citizens currently still need to apply for a visa to travel to the United States.
 However, the U.S. Embassy in Brazil reported that the United States issued more than 640,000 visas to Brazilians in the 2018 fiscal year—a 12 percent increase over 2017.

 This article originally appeared online on March 19, 2019; it was updated on June 17, 2019, to include current information.